powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 The connectivity in each voltage level of the network can be defined at one of two levels: **node/breaker** or **bus/breaker**.

 In **node/breaker** the connectivity is described with the finest level of detail and can provide an exact field representation.
-This level could be described as a graph structure where the vertices are `nodes` and the edges are `switches` (breakers, disconnectors) or `internalConnections`.
-Each equipment is associated to one `node` (busbar sections, loads, generators, ..), two `nodes` (transmission lines, two-windings transformers, ...) or three `nodes` (three-windings transformers).
-Each `node` can have only one associated equipment. `Nodes` do not have an alphanumeric `Id` or `name`.
+This level could be described as a graph structure where the vertices are `Nodes` and the edges are `Switches` (breakers, disconnectors) or internal connections.
+Each equipment is associated to one `Node` (busbar sections, loads, generators, ..), two `Nodes` (transmission lines, two-windings transformers, ...) or three `Nodes` (three-windings transformers).
+Each `Node` can only have one associated equipment. `Nodes` do not have an alphanumeric `Id` or `name`.

 Using **bus/breaker** the voltage level connectivity is described with a coarser level of detail.
-In this case the vertices of the graph are `buses`, defined explicitly by the user.
-A `bus` has an `Id`, a may have a `name`.
+In this case the vertices of the graph are `Buses`, defined explicitly by the user.
+A `Bus` has an `Id`, and may have a `name`.
 Each equipment defines the bus or buses to which it is connected. `Switches` can be defined between buses.

-Powsybl provides an integrated Topology Processor that allows to automatically obtain a bus/breaker view from a node/breaker view, and a bus/branch view from a bus/breaker view.
-It builds the topology views from the open/close status of `switches`. `Switches` marked as retained in the node/breaker level are preserved in the bus/breaker view.
+Powsybl provides an integrated Topology Processor that allows to automatically obtain a bus/breaker view from a node/breaker definition, and a bus/branch view from a bus/breaker view or definition.
+It builds the topology views from the open/close status of `Switches`. `Switches` marked as `retained` in the node/breaker level are preserved in the bus/breaker view.

+The following diagram represent an example voltage level with two busbars separated by a circuit breaker, a transformer connected to one of them and three generators that can connect to any of the two busbars.
+The three topology levels are shown.

 ![VoltageLevel](img/index/voltage-level.svg){: width="100%" .center-image}

-=========== XXX(LUMA)
+When defining the model, the user has to specify how the different equipment connect to the network.
+The connectivity level can be different in each voltage level of the model.
+If the voltage level is built at node/breaker level, the user has to specify a `Node` when adding an equipment to the model.
+If the user is building using bus/breaker level, the `ConnectableBus` of the equipment must be specified.
+If the equipment connection to the network is closed, then the attribute `Bus` must be set and must be equal to `ConnectableBus`.
+Using this information, the model creates a `Terminal` that will be used to manage the point of connection of the equipment to the network.

 ### Generator